chettrick/stm32cubef4/Projects/STM32469I-Discovery/Demonstrations/readme.txt

 @par Demo Description

 The STM32 F4 demonstration is running on STM32469I-DISCOVERY boards RevB.
+Tow flavours of the Demonstration binaries are available:
+  - 'STM32469I-Disco_VX.Y.Z.hex': based on StemWin and which source code is provided within the STM32Cube_FW_F4 package.
+Its modules are listed below.
+  - 'STM32469I-Disco_Demo_VX.Y.Z_FULL.hex' : an out of the box Demo integrating the StemWin demo in addition to third parties graphical Demo modules:
+	   - TouchGFX demonstration module based on Draupner Graphics’ commercial graphic library.
+	     Free evaluation version is available at www.touchgfx.com/stmicroelectronics.

 Below you find an overview of the different offered module in the demonstration:

  + Video player